krenalis/krenalis/doc/src/developers/connectors/file.md

 type RecordReader interface {

 	// Ack acknowledges the processing of the record with the given GID.
+	// err is the error occurred processing the record, if any.
 	Ack(gid uuid.UUID, err error)

 	// Columns returns the columns of the records as properties.
 	Columns() []types.Property

-	// Record returns the next record as a slice of any with its GID.
+	// Record returns the next record with its ack ID.
+The keys of record represent
+	// column names.
+A record may be empty or contain only a subset of columns.
+	// It returns "", nil, and io.EOF if there are no more records.
+	//
+	// After a record has been read and processed, the caller should call Ack
+	// to acknowledge the processing of the record.
-	Record(ctx context.Context) (gid uuid.UUID, record []any, err error)
+	Record(ctx context.Context) (ackID string, record map[string]any, err error)}
-}
 ```

 The `Write` method first needs to call the `Columns` method to determine the columns of the records to be written.
 Then it calls the `Record` method to read each individual record.
 It can then either immediately write the read record to the `io.Writer` or continue reading to do so later.